 To avoid Benefits Plan coverage interruptions, organizations with delinquent dues should contact the Board of Pensions at 800-773-7752 (PRESPLAN) as soon as possible to speak with a collections specialist.

-When a church has a vacant installed position for which it plans to call a replacement, it is required to pay dues of 12 percent of the pension participation basis of the most recent teaching elder for the first 12 months of the vacancy.
+When a church has a vacant installed position for which it plans to call a replacement, it is required to pay dues of 12 percent of the pension participation basis of the most recent pastor for the first 12 months of the vacancy.
 The Board may waive vacancy dues if it determines that the situation warrants it.

 The presbytery of jurisdiction may request a waiver in writing on the church’s behalf, stating the specific circumstances supporting the request.
 Examples of such circumstances are a significant loss of members or income, trauma within the life of the church, or damage from a natural disaster.